Bali, otherwise known as “The Island of Gods” is a popular tourist destination located in Indonesia between the islands of Java and Lombok.

-If you are not up-to-date with your routine vaccinations or if the doctor believes you may be at an increased risk of contracting a vaccine-preventable disease, then they may recommend you get a booster or be revaccinated against a particular disease.
+If you are not up-to-date with your routine and COVID-19 vaccinations or if the doctor believes you may be at an increased risk of contracting a vaccine-preventable disease, then they may recommend you get a booster or be revaccinated against a particular disease.

 Some health insurance companies provide coverage for vaccinations.
 You will need to contact your health insurance provider to see what they cover.

 When you see your doctor regarding your trip, Medicare may cover the total cost of your consultation fees (if it is a bulk billing practice), or otherwise a portion of the cost.
 However, if you need to be vaccinated, Medicare will not cover the cost of the vaccines themselves.

 Tattoo parlours overseas may not have the same health standards as we have here in Australia.
 There is a risk of contracting diseases such as HIV, hepatitis B and C, as well as other skin infections.
 Vaccinations are available against hepatitis B, but not for the other diseases.Talk to your doctor before you go.